top1944/duckuments/docs/atoms_85_fall2017_projects/15_saviors/30-final-report-document-saviors.md

 _Feel free to create subsections when useful to ease the flow_-->
 ### Software Architecture {#saviors-software-architecture}

-In general we have three interfaces which had to be created throughout the implementation of our software:
+In general we have four interfaces which had to be created throughout the implementation of our software:

-**1.** At first, we need an incoming picture which we want to analyse.
+**1.** At first, we need to recieve an incoming picture which we want to analyse.
 As our chosen approach includes filtering for specific colors, we are obviously dependent on the lighting conditions.
-In a first stage of our project, we nevertheless simply subscribe d to the raw camera image because of the considerable expense of integrating the _Anti Instagram 1.
-Color Transformation_.
-During our tests we fast recognized that our color based approach would always have some troubles if we don't compensate for the lighting change, therefore we are now subscribing to a corrected image which is provided by the anti-instagram team.
-For reaching this one of our team members closely collaborated with the anti-instagram team (especially with Milan Schilling) to arrive at the best possible solution.
-Currently, to keep computational power on our rasberryPi low, the corrected image is published at 4Hz only.
+In a first stage of our project, we nevertheless simply subscribed to the raw camera image because of the considerable expense of integrating the _Anti Instagram Color Transformation_ and since the _Anti Instagram_ team also first had to further develop their algorithms.
+During our tests we fastly recognized that our color filtering based approach would always have some troubles if we don't compensate for the lighting change.
+Therefore, in the second part of the project we closely collaborated with the anti-instagram team (especially Milan Schilling) and are now subscribing to a color corrected image provided by the anti-instagram team.
+Currently, to keep computational power on our RaspberryPi low, the corrected image is published at 4Hz only and the color transformation needs at most 0.2 seconds.

 **2.** The second part of our System Integration is the internal interface between the object detection and avoidance part.
-The interface here is defined as a _PoseArray_ which has the same timestamp as the picture from which the obstacles have been detected.
+The interface here is defined as a _PoseArray_ which has the same timestamp as the picture from which the obstacles have been extracted.
 This Array, as the name already describes, is made up of single poses.
-The meaning of those are the following: The position _x and y_ describe the real world position of the obstacle which is in our case the center front of the obstacle.
-The position _z coordinate_ is not needed in our case, since we are on a plane anyways that is why we are using the _z-coordinate_ to describe the radius of the obstacle.
+The meaning of those are the following: The position _x and y_ describe the real world position of the obstacle which is in our case the center front coordinate of the obstacle.
+The _z coordinate_ of the position is not needed in our case, since we are on a plane anyways that is why we are using the _z-coordinate_ to describe the radius of the obstacle.
 Furthermore a negative z-Radius shows that there is a white line in between us and the obstacle which indicates that it is not dangerous to us since we assume to always having to stay in the lane boundaries.
 Therefore this information allows us to not stop if there is an obstacle behind a turn.
 As for the scope of our project, the orientation of the obstacles is not really important, we use the _remaining four elements_ of the Pose Message to pass the pixel coordinates of the bounding box of the obstacle seen in the bird view.
-This is not needed for our “Reaction” module but rather allows us to implement an efficient way of visualisation which will be later described in detail.
+This is not needed for our “Reaction” module but allows us to implement an efficient way of visualisation which will be later described in detail.
 Furthermore, we expect our obstacle detection module to add an additional delay of about max.
 0.3s.

 **3.** The third part is the interface between our obstacle avoidance node and the controllers.
-The obstacle avoidance node generates an obstacle avoidance pose array an obstacle avoidance active flag.
+The obstacle avoidance node generates an obstacle avoidance pose array and obstacle avoidance active flag.
 The obstacle avoidance pose array is the main interface between the Saviors and the group doing lane control.
 We use the pose array to transmit d_ref (target distance to middle of the lane) and v_ref (target robot speed).
 The d_ref is our main control output which enables us to position the robot inside the lane and therefore to avoid objects which are placed on the side of the lane.
 Furthermore v_ref is used to stop the robot when there is an unavoidable object by setting the target speed to zero.
 The flag is used to communicate to the lane control nodes when the obstacle avoidance is activated which then triggers d_ref and v_ref tracking.

+**4.** The fourth part is an optional interface between the Duckiebot and the user's personal Laptop.
+Especially for the needs of debugging and infering what is going on, we decided to implement a Visualisation node which can visualize on the one hand the input image including bounding boxes around all the objects which were classified as obstacles and furthermore this node can output the obstacles as markers which can be displayed in rviz.

 In the following ([](#fig:overview)) you find a graph which summarizes our software packages and gives a brief overview.